jackokring/supercollider-demos/README.md

 There is some very kludgy work arounds, such as the use of a control bus for feedback, as an audio bus would render one block late for feedback.
 Luckly, you can at present route audio over control buses.
 I'm not really happy with the solution, and hope some future release has a more appropriate method of single sample feedback.
+This has been fixed with little sound change.

 The methodology of adding new machines to add extensions to other machines is to keep the GUI build consistent, and allows minimizing windows not in the current focus.
 I think this better than having massive windows of controls, when other software in the performance